grscheller/dotfiles/README.md

 * Use as a starting point for your own version
 * Will work on most, more or less, POSIX compliant computers
 * Same POSIX `.profile` used by all POSIX compliant shells
-* Fish is not POSIX compliant
+* Fish is not POSIX compliant shell
 * Designed for maximum portability
 * Not designed for maximum security for a specific Shell or OS

 ### Initial Shell Configuration

-Sometimes modern Linux desktop environments don't interactively source either `~/.profile` nor `~/.bash_profile` for shells in terminal emulators.
-I've noticed, for Gnome Shell 3.38.4+, that gdm has started __NON-INTERACTIVELY__ sourcing ~/.profile with sh, even when my login shell is fish!
+Some modern Linux desktop environments source neither `~/.profile` nor `~/.bash_profile`.
+CentOs 7 doesn't.
+Arch Linux running GNOME Shell via GDM does.

 The various POSIX `.*rc` files determine whether or not an initial shell environment was properly configured.
-If not, they source a POSIX shell script `~/.envrc` to do an initial configuration.
+If not, they source a POSIX shell script `~/.environment_rc` to do an initial configuration.
+Also, .profile sources this file.

 ## Installation Script